umnmsi/SimplePuppetProvisioner/README.md

 <tr><td>cert-signing-backlog</td><td>The number of calls that need to be made to puppet cert sign but are queued waiting on other signing operations to complete.
 Signing operations are not run concurrently.</td></tr>
 </table>

+## Tests
+Tests can be run with the usual `go test` invocation from the project root directory: `go test ./...`

 - - -
 Development of this software was sponsored by the [Minnesota Supercomputing Institute](https://www.msi.umn.edu/).